Want to nail the perfect rack of baby back ribs with just the right amount of smoke and flavor? Keep reading!

 Smoking Memphis Style Ribs

-Get your smoker to 250 degrees Fahrenheit and add your favorite kind of wood.
+Get your smoker to 250 degrees Fahrenheit and add your favorite kind of wood chips.

 Memphis-style barbecue uses hickory wood to smoke their pork.
 I am a massive fan of hickory.
 I like an aggressive smoke on my pork ribs and pork butts.
 If you can’t get your hands on any hickory, oak and pecan are good options.